shawnmflemingc/faq/garmin.md

 # GPS/GNSS and Garmin IMG FAQ
 There are various GPS formats supported by various Garmin and other GNSS devices.
-Here are some tips, tricks and frequently asked questions on how to work with them.
+Here are some tips, tricks and frequently asked questions on how to work with files particularly creating and obtaining free IMG files.
-I work with:
-* Bad Elf Surveyor and Pro (https://bad-elf.com/pages/compare)
-* Trimble Nomad
-* Garmin eTrex (yellow [original], blue [legend])
-* Garmin GPSMAP 66s
-* Garmin Dakota 20
-* Garmin Fenix 3hr
-* Garmin Nuvi, Drivesmart
-* Garmin Striker 4 and 4cv+
-* Internal GPS on various smartphones

 ## GeoJSON to GPX
 Handheld devices accept GPX files.
 GeoJSON is a common GIS format and can be created, tested and edited using https://geojson.io.